mierenhoop/xmpp/README.md

 ## Notice

- Do not use the code in this repository for anything serious; there might be unidentified security vulnerabilities present.
+Do not use the code in this repository for anything serious yet; there might be unidentified security vulnerabilities present.
 You are encouraged to report such issues when found.

 ## About

-This repository contains two libraries:

-- `xmpp.c`: a bare minimum framework for keeping track of an XMPP session.

-- `omemo.c`: a compact implementation of OMEMO.
+The file `omemo.c` contains a compact implementation of OMEMO.

 ### Goals

 - Run on embedded: support for ESP32 on ESP-IDF & Raspberry Pi Pico
   \[W\] on pico-sdk (untested).

-- Be portable to any OS; empower any system to connect to XMPP networks.
+- Be portable to any OS.

-- Be compatible with the major XMPP clients and servers (Prosody guaranteed).
+- Work with all relevant clients that have OMEMO.

 - Low amount of code while still being readable.

-- Control of memory management (when possible).
+- Control of memory management.

 ### Non-goals

-- Implement the XMPP spec word-for-word.

-- Have an extension/plugin system or support multiple versions of a protocol, for additional features you must patch the library.
+- Support multiple OMEMO versions at once.

 ## OMEMO